"Pray": Chilling clip shows alleged e-hailing driver shot down in Jozi, SA shook

 A passerby and witness to the incident, who at the time the gunshots rang out, was walking past and looking in the direction of the men, turned and walked back in the opposite direction, looking at the driver on the ground.

-Gauteng police spokesperson Lt-Col Mavela Masondo is yet to respond to a Briefly News inquiry about the incident.
+Gauteng police spokesperson Lt-Col Mavela Masondo told Briefly News a manhunt had been launched for the suspects.

+"Police are on the lookout for the suspects who shot and killed an e-hailing driver in Berea on Wednesday, 25 September," said Masondo

+"It is reported that the e-hailing driver received a request, and on arrival, he was approached by two males who pretended to be the clients.

 Mzansi expresses shock and disbelief